 The Grasshopper cocktail is an old classic that’s very simple.
 It tastes like a chocolate mint milkshake, and has fallen out of fashion for that reason.

 And yet, look at all those candy ‘tinis people just can’t get enough of.
 At least this drink has the good breeding to hail from the French Quarter of New Orleans.

-This drink doesn’t have much of a kick.
-It really tastes like chocolate mint candy converted into a liquid form with only a slight kick, and I think it’s due a revival.
-It’s definitely not up everyone’s alley, but if you like Thin Mints or peppermint patties, this drink is worth a try.
+The Grasshopper doesn’t have much of a kick.
+It really does taste like chocolate mint candy converted into a liquid form with only a slight kick, and I think it’s due a revival.

 In the US, you could also use “light whipping cream”.
 If you’re in the UK, “single cream” is the best call.

 If you enjoy this drink, check out the Junior Mint shot, which uses creme de menthe and creme de cacao like this one, but adds Malibu rum rather than cream.